-Travel benefits may not be important to you at the moment, but if they are, you might want to consider a card like the Chase Sapphire Reserve, although you’ll also be looking at a much higher $550 annual fee for that type of premium credit card.
+With travel picking up immensely, having travel benefits may be important to you, which might lead you to consider a card like the Chase Sapphire Reserve®.
+However, those benefits don’t come cheap as you’ll be looking at a much higher $550 annual fee for that type of premium credit card.

 Should you get the Blue Cash Preferred or Blue Cash Everyday?

 This is the million-dollar question — or really the $95 question — since the cards are similar in benefits and mostly vary in welcome offers, bonus categories and annual fees.

 Right now, since the Blue Cash Preferred offers an easier way to earn the full bonus offer (as long as you can meet the extra minimum spend requirement) it’s easy to pick it as the winner over the Blue Cash Everyday.
 You can get the same welcome bonus (with less effort) and enjoy the card’s better earning rates for the entire first year.
 And as aforementioned, if you find that paying the annual fee isn’t worth it for your situation, you can look into downgrading the card to the no-annual-fee version.